girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Commands/HML_Commands.md

 ```

 ### Headers:
-There are up to six levels of headers that we can use in our HTML code, h1 through h6.
+There are up to six levels of headers that we can use in our html code, h1 through h6.
 Header 1 is the largest header and it decreases till header 6.

 ### Paragraphs:
 A paragraph tag specifies the beginning and ending of paragraph of "normal" text.